julianeon/julianeon/books.md

 On an even bigger scale, I learned a lot from Global Capitalism by Freidan.
 It goes well with The Penguin History of the World by Roberts & Westad.

 Among business biographies, my favorite is Ray Kroc's Grinding It Out.
 Meyer's Setting The Table has a lot to teach about Support.
-Maney's The Maverick & His Machine is a good history of early IBM.
+Maney's The Maverick & His Machine is a good history of early pre-computer IBM.

 If you like psychology, Barrett's How Emotions Are Made is a future classic.